ryantd42/NY-Legislative-Git/2023/S1630A-2023/bill.md

- Introduced  by  Sen.  COMRIE -- read twice and ordered printed, and when printed to be committed to the Committee on  Energy  and  Telecommuni- cations
+ Introduced  by  Sen.  COMRIE -- read twice and ordered printed, and when printed to be committed to the Committee on  Energy  and  Telecommuni- cations  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN  ACT  to  amend the public service law, in relation to customers with life-saving equipment during a service disruption
+ AN ACT to amend the public service law, in relation  to  customers  with documented need for essential electricity for medical needs

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-1. Definitions.
-For purposes of this section:
-  "customer with life-saving equipment" shall have the same meaning as a person  living in a residence that uses a life support system as defined in subdivision 12 of section 65 of the public service law.
-  2. a.
-The  public  service  commission  shall  commence  a  rulemaking proceeding  to  set  minimum requirements regarding customers with life- saving equipment.
-Such rulemaking  proceeding  shall  establish  a  plan that,  in the event of an electric service disruption, requires electric corporations to:
-  i. provide backup generators capable of powering life-saving equipment to customers with life-saving equipment, including refueling or recharg- ing services; or ii. provide temporary lodging accommodations at a location capable  of powering  life-saving  equipment,  including  but not limited to compen- sation for hotel rooms or hospital admissions, based on the duration  of the electric service disruption to customers with life-saving equipment;
- and
-  iii.  prioritize  electric service restoration to customers with life- saving equipment.
-  b.
-Upon adoption by the commission, each  electric  corporation  shall incorporate  the  established  minimum  requirements  into its emergency response plan pursuant to subdivision 21 of section  66  of  the  public service law and shall inform its customers of such information via posts on its website, e-mail and bill inserts.
+Paragraph (g) of subdivision 21 of  section  66  of  the public  service  law  is relettered paragraph (i) and two new paragraphs (g) and (h) are added to read as follows:

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00902-01-3
- S. 1630  2

-  § 2.
-The public service law is amended by adding a new section 65-c to read as follows:
-  §  65-C.  CUSTOMERS  WITH LIFE-SAVING EQUIPMENT.
-1. DEFINITIONS.
-FOR
- PURPOSES OF THIS SECTION:
-  "CUSTOMER WITH LIFE-SAVING EQUIPMENT" SHALL HAVE THE SAME MEANING AS A PERSON LIVING IN A RESIDENCE THAT USES A LIFE SUPPORT SYSTEM AS  DEFINED IN SUBDIVISION TWELVE OF SECTION SIXTY-FIVE OF THIS ARTICLE.
-  2. CUSTOMERS  WITH  LIFE-SAVING  EQUIPMENT.
-(A) ELECTRIC CORPORATIONS SHALL ESTABLISH A UNIQUE PRIORITY PHONE  NUMBER  THAT  SHALL  REMAIN  IN OPERATION  EVERY  DAY  OF THE YEAR FOR CUSTOMERS WITH LIFE-SAVING EQUIP- MENT.
-  (B)INFORMATION REGARDING SUCH PHONE NUMBER SHALL BE PROVIDED  IN  BILL INSERTS,  VIA  E-MAIL, AND POSTED ON ELECTRIC CORPORATIONS' WEBSITES AND SHALL INCLUDE REMINDERS FOR EXISTING CUSTOMERS WITH  LIFE-SAVING  EQUIP- MENT  TO  CALL  SUCH NUMBER TO ENSURE THEY ARE STILL REGISTERED WITH THE ELECTRIC CORPORATION AS A CUSTOMER WITH LIFE-SAVING EQUIPMENT.
+  (G) EACH ELECTRIC CORPORATION SHALL ESTABLISH A UNIQUE PRIORITY  PHONE NUMBER  THAT SHALL REMAIN IN OPERATION EVERY DAY OF THE YEAR FOR CUSTOM- ERS WHO HAVE DOCUMENTED THEIR NEED FOR ESSENTIAL ELECTRICITY FOR MEDICAL NEEDS.
+SUCH ELECTRIC CORPORATION SHALL PROVIDE NOTICE  AND  IDENTIFICA- TION  OF SUCH PHONE NUMBER THROUGH BILL INSERTS, VIA E-MAIL, AND ON SUCH ELECTRIC CORPORATION'S WEBSITE.
+SUCH NOTICE AND  IDENTIFICATION  SHALL INCLUDE  INFORMATION  RELATING TO HOW EXISTING CUSTOMERS CAN ENSURE THEY ARE STILL REGISTERED WITH THE ELECTRIC CORPORATION AS A CUSTOMER WHO HAS DOCUMENTED THEIR NEED FOR ESSENTIAL ELECTRICITY FOR  MEDICAL  NEEDS  FOR THE PURPOSES OF THIS SECTION.
-  (C) CUSTOMERS WITH LIFE-SAVING EQUIPMENT SHALL BE ABLE  TO  CALL  SUCH NUMBER  ESTABLISHED  BY  PARAGRAPH  (A) OF THIS SUBDIVISION AT ANY TIME, INCLUDING A TIME PRECEDING OR DURING AN ELECTRIC SERVICE DISRUPTION TO:
+  (H) CUSTOMERS WHO HAVE DOCUMENTED THEIR NEED FOR ESSENTIAL ELECTRICITY FOR MEDICAL NEEDS SHALL BE ABLE TO CALL SUCH NUMBER ESTABLISHED BY PARA- GRAPH (G) OF THIS SUBDIVISION AT ANY TIME, INCLUDING A TIME PRECEDING OR DURING AN ELECTRIC SERVICE DISRUPTION TO:
-  I. REGISTER WITH AN ELECTRIC CORPORATION SO AS TO  BE  PLACED  ON  ITS CURRENT  LIST  OF  CUSTOMERS  WHO  USE  LIFE SUPPORT SYSTEMS PURSUANT TO SUBDIVISION TWELVE OF SECTION SIXTY-FIVE OF THIS ARTICLE;
+  I.  REGISTER WITH AN ELECTRIC CORPORATION AS A CUSTOMER NEEDING ESSEN- TIAL ELECTRICITY FOR MEDICAL NEEDS;
   II.
 RECEIVE INFORMATION OR PROJECTIONS REGARDING  THE  SEVERITY  OF  A STORM, STORM-LIKE ELECTRIC EMERGENCY OR SYSTEM EMERGENCY, IF APPLICABLE;
   III.
 REPORT  AN  OUTAGE  OR  RECEIVE INSTRUCTIONS ON HOW TO REPORT AN OUTAGE;

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD00902-05-3
+ S. 1630--A  2

   IV.
 RECEIVE UPDATED INFORMATION REGARDING THE ESTIMATED TIME OF RESTO- RATION, INCLUDING WEBSITE LINKS TO  OUTAGE  MAPS  UPDATED  EVERY  THIRTY MINUTES, IF APPLICABLE;